Peggy Shepard

 Peggy Shepard is co-founder and executive director of the not-for-profit WE ACT for Environmental Justice in New York in the USA.
 She has been involved with organizing environmental protection campaigns in and around New York since the 1980s, and also works on many social action committees.

+Shepard holds a National Order of Merit from France and gave a TED talk in 2022.

 Career

 Initially a journalist at the Indianapolis News, and their first African-American reporter, she moved to New York in 1971 to work in publishing.
 Following an editorial role at Black Enterprise magazine, she changed jobs to speechwriting for the New York state government.
 In 1979 she took the first of several posts within the State Division of Housing and Community Renewal.
 Shepard was the public relations director for the 1984 Jesse Jackson presidential campaign and in the late 1980s she was elected the Democratic Assembly District Leader for West Harlem.
-She became involved in activism about environmental protection and environmental health policy for those with a low income and people of color at a grassroots level and subsequently nationally.
+She became involved in activism about environmental protection and health policy for those with a low income and people of color at a grassroots level and subsequently nationally.

-On Martin Luther King Day in January 1988 Shepard was one of seven people that included Chuck Sutton, David Paterson and Hilton Clarke arrested for holding up traffic to protest about sewage polluting the local river system.
-She, along with Chuck Sutton and Vernice Miller-Travis co-founded WE ACT the same year to campaign for environmental health and justice for the Northern Manhattan community.
+On Martin Luther King Day in January 1988, Shepard was one of seven people, including Chuck Sutton, David Paterson and Hilton Clarke arrested for holding up traffic to protest sewage polluting the local river system.
+She, along with Sutton and Vernice Miller-Travis co-founded WE ACT the same year to campaign for environmental health and justice for the Northern Manhattan community.
 The actions were ultimately successful in having sewage treatment quality improved.